-Editor’s Note: This clause will contain all the definitions, symbols and abbreviations applicable to present document.

 3.1 Terms

-For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].
+For the purposes of the present document, the terms given in 3GPP TR 21.905 [1], in the non-redacted version of the specification [x] and the following apply.
+A term defined in the present document and its corresponding non-redacted version [x] takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

 3.2 Symbols

-For the purposes of the present document, the following symbols apply:

-<symbol> <Explanation>
+Void